 For outdoor paint jobs, the ideal temperature is between 65 – 85 degrees F during the day, and above 32 degrees F at night.

-If the temperature gets too high, the paint will crack off because it will dry too fast.
-Due to higher temperatures, the solvent evaporates faster than it should, and paint particles will be forced to bond instead of bonding naturally.
-The forced bond wouldn’t be strong and begin to crack after a few days causing the paint finish to fall off.
+If the temperature gets too high, the coating will crack off because it will dry too fast.
+Because of higher temperatures, the solvent evaporates faster than it should, and particles will be forced to bond instead of bonding naturally.
+The forced bond wouldn’t be strong and will begin to crack after a few days.

 Also, you don’t want the temperature to be too low, especially at night.
-If the temperature gets too low outdoors, your paint will not dry.
+If the temperature gets too low outdoors, the coating won’t dry.

 For indoor painting projects, the ideal temperature is between 50-85 degrees F during the day, and 32 degrees Fahrenheit at night.

 You don’t need the temperature to be very hot indoors.
-Paint will still dry if the indoor temperature is 50 degrees Fahrenheit.
+The paint will still dry if the indoor temperature is 50 degrees Fahrenheit.
 This is because the warmth indoors is trapped and will circulate inside longer than outdoors.

 This is why you feel warm inside even without turning on the heater.
-The walls keep the heat trapped and this helps the paint dry faster.
+The walls keep the heat trapped and this helps the coating dry faster.

 What Happens If You Paint When It’s Too Cold?

 If you paint when the temperature is too cold, the paint won’t stick and dry properly.
-This is caused by the slow rate of evaporation in the cold temperature.
+This is caused by the slow rate of evaporation in cold temperatures.

 Since your paint isn’t sticking or drying well, it will begin to shrink on the surface.
-When your paint starts to shrink, lines and wrinkles will form on the paint coat.
+When your it starts to shrink, lines and wrinkles will form on the coating.
 The lines will get swollen over time as the paint gets exposed to dry air.

-In the early stages, you can fix the wrinkled paint if you touch it up with a fresh coat.
-If you don’t fix it, the cold will turn paint tacky and start to smell depending on the type of paint that you apply.
-Oil-based paints begin to smell foul after a few days of exposure to cold temperatures.
+In the early stages, you can fix a wrinkled finish if you touch it up with a fresh coat.
+If you don’t fix it, the cold will turn the coating tacky or sticky.

 What Happens If You Paint When It’s Too Hot?

 If you apply paint when the temperature is too hot, the paint will dry too fast.
-This is because the evaporation rate will increase, causing the paint to dry too fast.
-When this happens, the paint will become weak and it takes little impact to dent or cause the finish to crack.
+This is because the evaporation rate will increase, causing the solvent to evaporate too fast.
+When this happens, the coating will become weak and it takes little impact to dent or cause the finish to crack.

-For paint to be strong and durable, the paint particles have to bond and solidify naturally.
-When the particles bond together, the paint will become strong and can handle traffic and furniture weight.
-This solidification between the paint particles occurs a few minutes after the paint has dried.
+For paint to be strong and durable, the particles have to bond and solidify naturally.
+When the particles bond together, the coating will become strong and can handle traffic and furniture weight.
+This solidification between the particles occurs a few minutes after the coating has dried.

-In summary, temperature affects your paint’s drying and curing because it determines the rate of evaporation and movement of air around the paint.
-It’s better to apply paint when the weather is warm than when it is cold.
+In summary, temperature affects paint’s drying and curing because it determines the rate of evaporation and movement of air around the coating.
+It’s better to apply it when the weather is warm than when it is cold.

-Test the humidity levels and check other factors that affect the paint’s drying time before applying it.
-Finally, follow the manufacturer’s instructions regarding the paint’s dry time and drying conditions.
+Test the humidity levels and check other factors that affect the drying time before applying it.